 If you falter in times of trouble, how small is your strength!
 Rescue those being led away to death; hold back those staggering toward slaughter.
 If you say, “But we knew nothing about this,” does not he who weighs the heart perceive it.

 The terrorist attack on Mumbai, India in November, 2008 lasted 60 hours.
-The fact that news media focused on the attack for such an extended period of time amplified the emotional impact.
+The fact that the attack continued for such an extended period of time with television news media focused almost continually on the events amplified the emotional impact.

 Detailed surveillance and planning began at least as early as 2007.
 The attackers sailed from Karachi but, according to some accounts, at least some of the shooters had already been in the city posing as students.
-The ten attackers hijacked a trawler, killed the whole crew and then beheaded the captain when they got near enough Mumbai to come ashore in two inflatable boats.
+The ten attackers hijacked a trawler, killed the whole crew and then beheaded the captain when they got within reach of Mumbai to come ashore in two inflatable boats.